 Eliminating these penalties is a crucial step in creating an integrated and versatile transit network, because (a) networks designed around connections are more legible and frequent than those that aren’t and (b) transferring is already enough of a hassle without these penalties.
 The new system means that your fare from A to B will now be the same regardless of the path you take and the number of times you transfer.
 This, in turn, will allow the transit agency to design a simpler and more reliable system.

 To take just one example, many bus lines duplicate MRT rapid transit corridors, partly because fare penalities for transferring encouraged riders to stay on these buses instead of change to the MRT.
 This was always silly from the transit agency’s standpoint.
 Remember: To get a rider to her destination sooner is not just good for the rider.
 It’s good for the transit agency, too, because the operatings costs of transit are measured mostly in time, so a faster trip uses less of it.

 Still, this is a good move.
-Singapore is in the early stage of rationalising its huge but confusing bus system, and this was an essential step toward making that possible.
+Singapore is in the early stage of rationalising its huge but confusing bus system.
+This was an essential step toward making that possible.
 When New York City eliminated bus-subway connection penalities in 1996, the result was a small jump in subway ridership and a huge jump in bus ridership.
-I'll be interested in seeing Singapore's results.
+I’ll be interested in seeing Singapore’s results.